octopusthink/nautilus/src/components/ui/Button/README.md

 A link loses focus and means the user needs to reorient themselves, but a button doesn't.

-This is an important different for accessibility needs, but as single page web apps become more common, the difference often starts to blur.
+This is an important distinction for accessibility needs, but as single page web apps become more common, the difference often starts to blur.
 In order to keep things flexible, a Button can also act as a link.
 We add an arrow to the text to indicate that the behaviour won't be exactly the same, and we use an `<a>` tag so screen readers know what to expect as well.

 ```jsx
 <Button navigation to="https://twitter.com/KittenBreak" useHref>